nuxeo-sandbox/nuxeo-hyland-content-intelligence-connector/README.md

 You can add the `-DskipDocker` flag to skip building with Docker.

-Also you can use the `DskipTests` flag
+Also you can use the `-DskipTests` flag

 ### How to UnitTest